What is adaptive reuse (and why is it important)?

 It’s been said that three-quarters of the infrastructure that will exist by 2050 has yet to be built – a worrying statistic when you consider the amount of energy creating (and demolishing) buildings produces.
 In the case of the aforementioned M&S Oxford Street redevelopment, campaigners claimed as much as 40,000 tonnes of CO2 would be produced by the project.

 As with retrofitting, reusing a building for a new purpose is a far more sustainable alternative than choosing to demolish and redevelop the existing site.
-While constructing a new building might be more energy efficient, it can take 10-80 years to offset the amount of energy consumed in its construction.
+While a new building might be more energy efficient, it can take 10-80 years to offset the amount of energy consumed in its construction.

 1. Maintaining cultural heritage